Black cohosh benefits

 Menopause

 Supporting the symptoms of menopause tops the list of why women reach for black cohosh.
 As mentioned earlier, it was first believed that black cohosh acted like estrogen in the body and therefore helped women normalize their hormones.
-But more recent research has concluded that it does not have estrogenic activity
+But more recent research has concluded that it does not have estrogenic activity9

 Regardless of exactly how it works, black cohosh could help with symptoms of menopause, including hot flashes, anxiety, and insomnia.

-A study comparing black cohosh to a hormone therapy drug found both the drug and the supplement improved symptoms of menopause without significant differences.
+A study comparing black cohosh to a hormone therapy drug found both the drug and the supplement improved symptoms16 of menopause without significant differences.
 This could be especially appealing to women seeking alternatives to hormone therapy.

 Another condition associated with menopause is bone health.
 As estrogen drops, it impacts the activity of bone-building cells.
-Based on several studies, black cohosh may help support healthy bones in menopausal women, but more research is needed.
+Based on several studies, black cohosh may help support healthy bones17 in menopausal women, but more research is needed.

 While results are mixed, based on all the positive evidence, black cohosh appears to be a reasonable option to support menopause symptoms, especially hot flashes and night sweats.